wellspringcp/wellspring/07-military/07-military.md

 > [Apologia]: I.e, `WS` shall not extend an umbrella of protection over any foreign political entity.
 If `WS` enters into a diplomatic agreement in order to gain access to a maritime route for war readiness, for example, the casus belli shall be the maritime route, and not the foreign government which exercises dominion over the route.

 > [Apologia]: If other polities wish to gain an indirect umbrella of protection from `WS`, they are free to strategically contract out access to some valuable asset to the `WS` government, and thereby gain `WS` interest in protecting that particular asset as casus belli.

+### Identified Hostile Political Entities:

+*The `Identified Hostile Political Entities` mechanism is a separate tool from the `casus belli` mechanism, and the two serve different purposes. `WS` may need to retaliate against a non-`IHPE` entity for violation of `casus belli`, and `WS` may need to take subversive action against an `IHPE` even if it has not violated a `casus belli`; although `WS` should ideally be diligent in defining `red line` casus belli to ensure that the reasons for all escalations are as transparent as possible.*

+The legislature shall define a processes both for nominating and declaring foreign or domestic political entities as Identified Hostile Political Entities.
+No political entity which adheres the following core points of political organization **in practice (not merely on paper)** may be nominated as an `IHPE`:
+- Private property law.
+- Military isolationism.

+Additionally, merely existing as a political entity which does not conform to these **in practice (not merely on paper)** does not suffice for being nominated and/or declared an `IHPE`.
+Such a political entity must specifically pose either a distant, or a clear and present threat to the persons and private property of `WS` residents.

 ## War supply routes and logistics